Rosetta Stone of Neural Mass Models: Introduction

 Equation~\eqref{eq:damped_complex} is the small-amplitude (linearised) limit of the canonical Stuart–Landau (SL) oscillator, whose full version is introduced below.
 In this regime, each node behaves as a damped complex oscillator whose real and imaginary parts jointly encode a local E/I loop: the real part plays the role of in-phase activity, the imaginary part the quadrature component, and the linear coefficient $\alpha <0$ sets the decay time back to equilibrium while $\omega$ fixes the resonance frequency.

-Crucially, linearity means that second-order statistics—instantaneous and lagged covariances, cross-spectra and power spectral densities—admit \emph{closed-form} expressions in terms of the Jacobian and the connectome (with optional delays), so one can predict functional connectivity and spectra without heavy simulation.
+Linearity means that second-order statistics --- instantaneous and lagged covariances, cross-spectra, and power spectral densities --- admit \emph{closed-form} expressions involving the Jacobian and the connectome (with optional delays), so functional connectivity and spectra follow without simulation.
 This is worked out explicitly for the SL whole-brain model by Ponce-Alvarez and Deco, who derive analytic formulas and show their accuracy near the stable focus~\cite{PonceAlvarez2024}.

 Because of that tractability, the linear damped-oscillator network has become a \emph{standard baseline} in whole-brain modeling pipelines: (i) as a linearized SL model with analytically tractable functional connectivity (FC) and power spectral density (PSD) for rapid parameter sweeps and state comparisons; (ii) as a multivariate Ornstein–Uhlenbeck (MOU) model on the connectome to fit time-shifted covariances and estimate \emph{effective connectivity}; and (iii) as graph-spectral neural-field approximations in which connectome eigenmodes diagonalize the dynamics.
 Representative examples include the SL-linearisation for closed-form statistics and fast grid searches~\cite{PonceAlvarez2024}, MOU-based estimation of directed effective connectivity from fMRI~\cite{Gilson2016}, and analytic graph-neural-field or spectral-graph models that link Laplacian eigenmodes to MEG/EEG spectra and spatial patterns~\cite{Aqil2021,Raj2020,Verma2022}.
 Together, these works show that much of the large-scale resting-state phenomenology of the brain can be captured by linear (or linearised) dynamics, a point underscored by systematic model-selection studies arguing that macroscopic resting-state activity is often best described by linear models~\cite{Nozari2024}.